 Just say, “Alexa, play Beastie Boys from Spotify.”

-You can accomplish most everything possible with an Echo device including playing music, controlling smart home devices, and interacting with skills.
-Buyers can select from a black or white version to better match their home decor.
-You can use your Sonos One as part of a whole-home audio system with other Sonos speakers, or pair two Sonos One devices together for stereo sound.
+You can accomplish almost everything possible with an Echo device, including playing music, controlling smart home devices, and interacting with skills.
+Buyers can select from a black or white version to match their home decor.

 Just say, “Alexa, turn the bedroom light to 50 percent brightness.”

 Smart lighting is one of the simplest ways to add technology to a home.
 While the Sengled Element Classic A19 requires a wireless hub, the lights are substantially more affordable than the popular Philips Hue line of products.

 The starter kit comes with two dimmable A19 LED soft white bulbs.
 Using Alexa, you can turn the bulbs on and off along with changing the brightness level.

 Just say, “Alexa, ask Anova to cook a steak.”

 A kitchen device to test your culinary prowess, the Anova Culinary Sous Vide Precision Cooker provides a great way for home cooks to try out the popular cooking method.
 If you’re unaware, sous vide means food sealed in a bag cooked in a water bath at a consistent temperature.
 You can cook a surprising amount of items using the method, everything from steaks to soups and even desserts.